 Contact Our Phoenix Division of Property Attorney

 If you turn to Mitchell E. Cohen at this turbulent time of your life, you will find that his more than 35 years of experience will stand you in good stead.
 Not only are his legal skills well-honed, but his empathic nature is well-developed.
 His strong negotiating and litigating skills, along with his sense of fairness, will bring you the outcome you deserve.
+He has successfully helped clients throughout Mesa, Glendale, and Pheonix over the years with their marital property division.
 Get in touch with his office by phone or by filling out a contact form on his website.
 You’ll be glad you did.